BrianSturgis/JanWeek4project/README.md

 <p align="center">Pizza Parlor</p>

 ## Application Description

+IN ITS CURRENT STATE THIS PROGRAM IS NOT FULLY FUNCTIONAL the logic is in place but i am have a hard time collecting inputs using checkboxes and i would rather use those to select toppings.
+This project is by no means in any state of completion.

 This is a weekly project
 This is a website for a pizza company where a user can choose one or more individual toppings (cheese, pepperoni, artichoke, anchovy, etc) and a size to order a pizza and see the final cost.